Next Level Coaching

 Thanks for getting to know me a bit – I look forward to talking with you soon!

-Here are a couple lengthy reviews I’ve received from others who have gone through my self improvement coaching:
+Here are what people are saying who have gone through my self improvement coaching:

 “When I first came across The Emotion Machine website pretty much every aspect of my life was in disarray.
 I was 70+ lbs overweight, I was addicted to some seriously hard drugs, I was jobless, living in an RV, in a horrible relationship and still dealing with trauma that happened to me over a decade ago.